 The ideas in this book are not complicated, yet strangely enough, I think they are profound.

 Together with the books mentioned in the paragraph above they form a “must read” core of productivity books every single entrepreneur should read, understand and make a part of his/her lifestyle.

 Tim Ferris, the host of The Tim Ferriss Show podcast, wrote this compilation as a notebook of the best points of his in-depth interviews with business professionals.
 He lays out tips and life lessons that his well-known guests have offered on the show as some reasons behind their success.

-What makes this book different from others is that it focuses on the minute details of successful people.
+What makes Tools of Titans: The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers different from others is that it focuses on the minute details of successful people.
 For example, what is a good example of an effective morning routine?
 What are some common wastes of time?

 This book for entrepreneurs has some very unique and original insights.
 However, some people do complain because of the episodic nature of the sections.

 There is not a single narrative of how to succeed as an entrepreneur.
 But in many ways, this is more honest, because in reality there is not a single “right” ay to achieve success.